Internal Links

 Eat less and you will weigh less, it is as simple as that.
 It's not rocket science.
 You only have one body.
 Take care of it.

-You only have one life too......and, before you tell me Patrick Moore is overweight.
+You only have one life too......and, before you tell me Patrick Moore was overweight.
 Yes, obviously....that's a no-brainer.
 But, in my view, that

-real slobs I am ranting about.
-In addition he's raised loads of money for charity, but he never even mentions it.
+was his only serious failing.
+In addition, he raised loads of money for charity, but he never even mentioned it.

 There used to be a revolting spherical chap in the BAA who we nicknamed Mr Creosote (Python - Meaning of Life